ChrisTague1/zombie-game/README.md

 **Note:** you have have to use `sudo gdb PROGRAM PID`.

 Use `c` to continue the execution of the program.
 Google GDB for how to use GDB.

+## Bugs
+- It is pretty common for zombies to be invisible due to how they are rendered.
+To avoid printing the board on every frame, you could print the cell you are going to and the cell you are leaving.
+Another option would be to bar you from entering the same cell as something else.